tmtsoftware/icd/README.md

 Importing ICD-Model-Files from GitHub into the ICD Database with Version History (Using the Command Line Tools)
 ------------------------------------------------------------------------------------------------------------------

-Using the [icd-git](icd-git) command line application you can publish subsystem APIs and ICDs between subsystems (assuming you have the necessary write access to the [GitHub repository](https://github.com/tmt-icd/ICD-Model-Files)).
-Publishing a subsystem API or ICD adds an entry to a JSON file on GitHub which is used later to extract specific versions of the model files.

-The app also lets you import subsystem model files directly from the [GitHub subsystem model file repositories](https://github.com/tmt-icd/)  into a local MongoDB database for use with the icd tools.
+The icd-git command line app lets you import subsystem model files directly from the [GitHub subsystem model file repositories](https://github.com/tmt-icd/)  into a local MongoDB database for use with the icd tools.
 For example, to ingest all the published APIs and ICDS into the local database, use: